sopida-chotwanwirach/gloo/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ## Gloo Edge

 Lastly, install Gloo Edge by using a configuration that allows Vault and IRSA credential fetching.
+This guide has only been verfied with Vault installed in the same EKS cluster we created in the [AWS section](#aws).

 ### Step 1: Prepare Helm overrides